×

 If your a new client I like to have an initial session before the test.

-So the microbiome package includes an extra 90 minutes which includes 60 minute consultation and 30 minutes research.
-But you need to purchase it as a package up front at $675.00 to get the full bonuses .
+The microbiome package includes 2 x 60 min consultations and 30 minutes research.
+Therefore you need to purchase it as a package up front at $875.00 to get the full bonuses.

 Want to know how your gut microbiome is doing?
 A fantastic tool is available to investigate the composition of your own personal microbiota.
 This involves sending a stool sample for laboratory analysis.
 The Microba Lab use a method termed ‘metagenomics’ to sequence all of the DNA in your sample, allowing them to detect which microbial species are present, their relative abundance and their potential function in your gut.
 A report is then generated that gives insight into your gut health and how this could be impacting your overall wellness.